v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 ### Recover

 If you wipe a device, and delete the Autopilot record before unlocking the UEFI (BIOS) menus, then the menus remain locked.
 Intune can't send profile updates to unlock it.
-To unlock the device, you can:

-- **Option 1**: Ask your CSP or OEM-direct device vendor to re-register the device with Autopilot.
-Re-enroll it in Intune to reapply the Autopilot and DFCI profiles.

-  Then, unlock the UEFI menus using the steps in [retire the device](#retire) (in this article).

-- **Option 2**: Open the UEFI (BIOS) menu, and select a recovery option.
-Confirm the device isn't registered for DFCI management, and unlock the menu.
-Recovery options leave all UEFI (BIOS) settings to the values in the last Intune DFCI profile.
+To unlock the device, open the UEFI (BIOS) menu, and refresh management from network.
+Recovery unlocks the menus, but leaves all UEFI (BIOS) settings set to the values in the last Intune DFCI profile.

-  Then, unlock the UEFI menus using the steps in [retire the device](#retire) (in this article).

 ## End user impact